-Immediately after harvest, our grapes and the wines they produce are bought into contact with Rooibos and Honeybush toasted wood chips and natural indigenous tannins.
-Where ever we would have added Sulphur in the wine making process in the past we now add Rooibos and/or Honeybush wood chips or tannins.
-These impart unique preservative providing antioxidants and polyphenols into the wine, without the need to add any chemical preservatives, thus creating the exciting and revolutionary new wine making process.
+Immediately after harvest, our grapes and the wines they produce are bought into contact with Rooibos and Honeybush natural tannins.
+We then follow a process of where ever we would have added Sulphur in the wine making process in the past we now add locally produced Rooibos and/or Honeybush tannins.
+These unique tannins impart unique preservative providing antioxidants and polyphenols into the wine, without the need to add sulphur, thus creating the exciting and revolutionary new wine making process.
 Important to note is that the tannin has no impact on traditional wine flavour or armour.

 Just after the grapes begin to change colour, from green to black (in a process called veraison), the team go through all the vineyards doing a vendangevert or green harvest.
 This entails cutting excess bunches of grapes from the vine in order to concentrate the flavours in the remaining bunches.
 It's also a good way of getting rid of any poor grape bunches and ensuring that only the best grapes make it into the cellar.